BTBurke/twilio-voice/README.md

 ### Getting it running

 First, sign up for a Twilio account and buy a virtual number from the console after you fund your account.
-If you have a Linux or OS X computer, download ngrok.
+Then download [ngrok](https://ngrok.com).

 From the terminal start ngrok: